 Unlike PVC and rubber which have a “wetter” feeling surface, TPE has a dry-sticky feel.
 TPE is a durable material, but you will find that it stretches more than other mats in poses such as Downward Facing Dog or standing poses.
 TPE is a great material for my particular body chemistry—dry skin.
 We’ve also had reports that it works well for people whose hands and feet tend to perspire.

 Because these mats are biodegradable, they will eventually break down, but with proper care you can enjoy your Earth Elements Mat for years.
-I have a 3mm Earth Elements Mat from the very first batch from 2005.
+I have an Earth Elements Mat from the very first batch from 2005.
 I used it for years as my “teaching mat” because it’s so lightweight and easy to carry when I walk to class.
 With the exception of a few kitty-claw marks—not the mat’s fault—it’s still in good condition, and just as sticky as it was when it was new.

 One of the secrets to keeping your Earth Elements Mat in good condition is to keep it in a mat bag when you’re not using it, especially if you plan to leave it in your car.
 Because it is designed to biodegrade, TPE will break down if you leave it exposed to the hot sun.
 Storing it in a bag eliminates this problem.